SendingA/SendingA.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
-  - Smart Sensing and Mobile Computing
+  - Smart Sensing
-  - Wireless Network
+  - Mobile Computing
   - IoT Security
   - Physical AI